 The man who dies thus rich dies disgraced.

 A pacifist throughout his lifetime, Carnegie devoted the last years of his life to the advancement and preservation of world peace.
-He believed that potential conflicts could be averted through mediation and arbitration, thus supported the founding of the Peace Palace in The Hague in 1903 and gifted $10 million to establish the Carnegie Endowment for International Peace in 1910.
-He worked tirelessly to prevent international conflicts until the outbreak of World War I. Sadly, Carnegie died, broken hearted about the failure of his efforts, in August 1919, two months after the signing of the Treaty of Versailles.
+Believing that potential conflicts could be averted through mediation and arbitration, he founded the Peace Palace in The Hague in 1903 and gifted $10 million to establish the Carnegie Endowment for International Peace in 1910.
+He worked tirelessly to prevent international conflicts until the outbreak of World War I. Sadly, Carnegie ended, broken hearted about the failure of his efforts to avert war, dying in August 1919, two months after the signing of the Treaty of Versailles.
 By the time of his death, Andrew Carnegie, had not been able to give away his entire fortune.
 Despite distributing $350 million, he had $30 million left, which went towards the creation of the Carnegie Corporation of New York.

 The Carnegie Trust was incorporated by Royal Charter on 21st August 1902.
 This Charter, based on Andrew Carnegie’s 1901 Trust Deed, has been revised and updated a number of times since.

 Research Incentive Grants enable Early Career Academics to develop their…Learn more

 The Trust holds over 100,000 index cards recording awards made…Learn more

 The Carnegie Community is a network of current and past…Learn more